rebelsky/sams-assorted-musings-reflections/eight-weeks-2021-05-17.md

 Shaklee vitamins and supplements [6,7,8].
 I'm also not taking Prednisone, which is probably good.

 I miss Naproxen.
 Naproxen deals with my joint pain better than any other anti-inflammatory I've used.
 But it also interacts poorly with my other drugs.
-The Ibuprofen I've been taking in its place doesn't work nearly so well on the pain.
-I've gone back to Naproxen once or twice when the pain was particularly bad [9], but I've generally been successful at avoiding it.
+The Acetaminophen [9] I've been taking in its place doesn't work nearly so well on the pain.
+I've gone back to Naproxen once or twice when the pain was particularly bad [11], but I've generally been successful at avoiding it.

 I continue to watch my diet.
 I now find myself wondering whether I should classify what I'm avoiding.
 I've cut down on salt to help